FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/develop/api.md

 **Return value**

-- BigInteger: policy type: 0 is no policy, 1 is whitelist mode, 2 is blacklist mode
+-BigInteger: Policy type: 0 is no policy, 1 is whitelist mode, 2 is blacklist mode

 #### checkDeployAuth